 Here are some common household products that you can use to prevent mice from taking up residence in your home.

-1. Using Moth balls as a Mouse Repellent
+1. Using Moth Balls as a Mouse Repellent

-I have had excellent success deterring mice in my kitchen where I happened to store some mothballs.
+I have had excellent success in deterring mice in my kitchen where I happened to store some mothballs.
 I had a terrible problem when I first moved into my house here on the farm.
 It seems they had been living here happily for some time, so I needed to correct the problem & fast before they started to multiply!

 I set about buying lots of traps, which had always worked for me in the past.
 And it worked again, I was catching lots of mice, but more kept coming.